sroccaserra/aoc2021/README.md

 contain items which are themselves nested arrays.
 The degree of nesting of an array is called its depth.

+A train such as `= / +` could be interpreted either as the two-train `(=/) +`,
+Equals reduction atop Plus, or as a three train Equals Compress Plus.
+Dialects choose the first interpretation.
+To force the fork interpretation, we can add right atop: `=⊢⍤/+`.
+See the reference about function-operator overloading.

 References:

 - Learn APL ~ <https://xpqz.github.io/learnapl/intro.html>